mtorres253/mtorres253.github.io/chapt-1/index.md

 <p class="type">Chapter 1</p>

 # Anxiety, Stress and Coping Skills
 Stress as well as some level of anxiety and worry are a natural and important part of life.
 They can help us identify areas of concern, know when we are in potential danger and, at times, motivate us to make changes in our lives.
-The challenge is that if we aren’t dealing with our stress (being mindful of it and working with it in a productive way) it can take on a life of its own, causing all sorts of difficulties that impact both emotional and physical health and our ability to effectively function in day to day life.
+The challenge is that if we aren't dealing with our stress (being mindful of it and working with it in a productive way) it can take on a life of its own, causing all sorts of difficulties that impact both emotional and physical health and our ability to effectively function in day to day life.
 The following tools can help you deal with the stress and anxiety in your life more effectively and keep it from having a negative impact.

 ## Step 1 Recognition: Notice your stress

 Think for a moment &hellip;

-- How do you know when you are stressed?
+- How do you know when you're stressed?
 - Where do you feel stress physically?
 - How else does it affect you?
-- Also, when you feel overwhelmed, what’s your go to?
+- Also, when you feel overwhelmed, what's your go-to?

 When we are in stressful situations, our systems can get overwhelmed and we can get triggered into what is referred to as fight flight or freeze response.
 Our brain, trying to cope, will find a way to either:

 - Flee the stressful situation physically or by checking out, avoiding or denying the stressor (flight mode)
 - React impulsively, push back hard without thinking things through (fight mode)
 - Become paralyzed and unable to act at all (freeze mode)
 - Which of these do you default to?

 ## Step 2 Appraisal: Assess the Stress

-### The Source: What’s it About?
+### The Source: What's it About?
 What is causing you to feel stressed, anxious or worried?
 Is it a concern about something in the future, or the impact of something that already happened or a situation you are currently dealing with.
 Sometimes we are experiences multiple stresses.

-If you are worrying about something which hasn’t actually happened yet, an important place to start is by asking yourself:
-How like likely is it?
+If you are worrying about something which hasn't actually happened yet, an important place to start is by asking yourself: How like likely is it?

 1 to 10 with 1 being  (highly unlikely) and 10 being (an almost certainty) how likely is it this worry or stressor will actually happen.
 For example, not being able to pay your rent check when you are unemployed and have no money left is probable going to be a 9 or a 10, while your house catching on fire because you forgot to take the phone charger out of the wall before leaving for work might be a 1 or 2.

 <p class="number-continuum">
 1----------2----------3----------4----------5----------6----------7----------8----------9----------10